General perturbations in D+1 standard and brane cosmology revisited: Introduction

 The outline of the paper is in the following form: in Sec. \ref{sec:PertCosmoStandar} we revisit the perturbations in $D+1$ dimensions, adding new information lacked in other papers, showing the scalar, vector and tensor modes.
-In Sec. \ref{Gauges} we present the different gauges centering our attention in the Newtonian and Synchronous gauges.
-In Sec. \ref{sec:PertCosmoBrane} we develop a study of perturbations on a D+1-dimensional brane embedded in a D+1+1-dimensional bulk, in similarity to that realized in Standard Cosmology.
+In Sec. \ref{sec:Gauges} we present the different gauges centering our attention in the Newtonian and Synchronous gauges.
+In Sec. \ref{sec:PertCosmoBrane} we develop a study of perturbations on a D+1-dimensional brane embedded in a (D+1)+1-dimensional bulk, in similarity to that realized in standard cosmology.
 Sec. \ref{sec:GaugesBrane} is devoted to present the Newtonian and Synchronous gauges for a brane.
 In all sections, we consider that the spatial part of the metrics is of $D$ dimension and with arbitrary sectional curvature.
+The linear perturbations presented in this paper has application in models like these associated with two concentric branes and in the analysis of the $\sigma_8$ tension associated with linear perturbations.
 Finally in Sec. \ref{Sec:CO} we present the discussion and conclusions.
 We henceforth use units in which $\hbar=c=k_{B}=1$ (natural units).